 These functions retrieve the data for a specified address in memory space.
 Once again, the segment address is shifted left by four bits and added to the offset to find the 20-bit address.
-This address is then output over the address bus, and the hardware component mapped to that address should return either an outport/outportb
+This address is then outport/outportb